Green Federated Learning: Carbon Emissions of FL

 We can also see that the majority of the carbon footprint is contributed by the client compute --- consistent with FL's pushing the AI processing to the edge of the network.
 The server compute is a small fraction of the carbon emissions as shown in Figure \ref{fig:1} and other experiments.
 We observe that client compute and the communication between the clients and the server are responsible for the greatest share of FL's overall carbon emissions (97\%).
 The carbon footprint from the server-side computation is small ($\sim$1--2\%), while client computation contributes to almost half of the overall carbon footprint ($\sim$46--50\%).
 Upload and download networking costs are approximately 27--29\% and 22--24\%, respectively.

 Figure \ref{fig:2} illustrates the carbon emissions of synchronous and asynchronous FL training in our production stack after a fixed time -- after 4 and 10 hours.
 In this experiment, instead of fixing the target perplexity and evaluating on training time, we fix the training time and measure the carbon emissions and the achieved perplexity (lower is better).
-The test perplexity is computed using data from 20 \emph{held-out} clients.
+The test perplexity is computed using data from 20 \emph{held-out} clients, to have quick evaluation.
+Each device has enough examples to have several hundreds of samples for evaluation.
 Because test perplexity with so few clients is noisy and can vary significantly from round to round, we smooth the test perplexity using an exponentially-weighted moving average with parameter $\alpha=0.3$ and declare that the test perplexity target has been reached when the smoothed test perplexity achieves the target.
 Asynchronous FL can advance the model faster and reach a lower perplexity at the cost of more carbon footprint.
 After 10 hours, synchronous FL is able to catch up to asynchronous FL with a similar perplexity of 120.
 The same contribution ratio among client compute, server compute, upload and download networking costs can be seen here~too.

 In the rest of the experiments, we fix the target perplexity while evaluating carbon emissions and training time.